Syphilis Testing in Antenatal Settings: Train the Trainer

 CPD & endorsement

-All participants who attend the course in full will be awarded a Statement of Attendance.
+All participants who complete the course in full will be awarded a Statement of Attendance

 Funding